|Source: The Young Turks-|

 What the State of New Jersey is looking at is a different approach to fighting the War on Drugs.
-By Decriminalizing small amounts of marijuana that people may possess, another words, they are caught in possession of fifteen grams or less of marijuana.
-They would pay a fine for possessing that amount of marijuana, its a step in the right direction but only a step because it means that.
-People in New Jersey could still be arrested for using or selling marijuana, a narcotic that has similar affects as alcohol, perhaps with less consequences though.
+By decriminalizing small amounts of marijuana that people may possess.
+In other words, they are caught in possession of fifteen grams or less of marijuana, they would pay a fine for possessing that amount of marijuana.
+It's a step in the right direction but only a step because it means that people in New Jersey could still be arrested for using or selling marijuana.
+A narcotic that has similar affects as alcohol, perhaps with less consequences though.

-We now have 2M people in prison in America, a country thats suppose to be a Liberal Democracy and I'm all for locking up criminals.
-People who represent a threat to society, Drug Addicts aren't criminals, if thats the only felony or felonies they've ever committed.
-They are patients with essentially a Mental Condition, who can't control and satisfy their urges for narcotics.
-And roughly 30% of all American Inmates are in prison for a Drug Related Offense and a lot of times, that has to do with possession or usage.
+We now have two-million people in prison in America, a country thats supposed to be a liberal democracy.
+And I'm all for locking up criminals people who represent a threat to society.
+Drug addicts aren't criminals in the sense that they routinely hurt innocent people.
+If thats the only felony or felonies they've ever committed.
+They are patients with essentially a mental condition, who can't control and satisfy their urges for narcotics.
+And roughly 30% of all American inmates are in prison for a drug related offense and a lot of times, that has to do with possession or usage.

-Which is to say instead of arresting people for simple possession of lets say heroin to use as an example.
-Instead have them pay a fine, based on the amount of heroin they posses and of course take away their heroin.
-If they are caught using lets say heroin, cocaine to use as examples, get them in Drug Rehab at their expense, instead of jail or prison.
-Until they are ready to return to society and perhaps in a Halfway House as well, again at their expense.
+Which is to say instead of arresting people for simple possession of lets say heroin to use as an example instead have them pay a fine, based on the amount of heroin they possess and of course take away their heroin.
+If they are caught using lets say heroin, cocaine to use as examples, get them in drug rehab at their expense, instead of jail or prison.
+Until they are ready to return to society.
+And perhaps in a halfway house as well, again at their expense.

 We've spent over a trillion dollars again fighting a war we've never should've started in the first place.
-And have a paid a heavy price for it, with all the Drug Addicts we now have locked up, as well as the Drug Addicts we now have on the street, because they've never gotten the help they should've in the first place.
+And have a paid a heavy price for it, with all the drug addicts we now have locked up.
+As well as the drug addicts we now have on the street, because they've never gotten the help they should've in the first place.